Home > Leisure, Culture & Tourism > Heritage & Museums > Town Hall > Restoration Project FAQs

 After being used for a wide range of activities, Dover Town Council bought the building in 1834 and began to renovate and extend it.
 It was opened as the new Dover Town Hall in 1861.

-What is the restoration project?
+What was the restoration project?

 Will it still be a community building?